C Container Collection (CCC)

 Parameters

-[in]ethe pointer to the entry obtained from a container function.
+[in]entrythe pointer to the entry obtained from a container function.

 Returns

 true if an input error occurred usually meaning an invalid argument such as a NULL pointer was provided to a function.
+Error if entry is NULL.

-◆ ccc_entry_insert_error()
+◆ CCC_entry_insert_error()

 Determine if an insertion error has occurred when a function that attempts to insert a value in a container is used.